jonmorrissmith/RpiTrainDisplay/README.md

 However you can also install on Azure.
 The instructions for this are fabulous are are available [on this blog post](https://unop.uk/huxley-2-release).

 Either Azure or local is good.
-At the time of writing the periodic local API query causes the display to flicker, however there are still performance tuning options to deal with this.
+At the time of writing the periodic local API query can cause the dispay to flicker slightly.
+A separate Pi-Zero would cure this.

 # The final Steps #